muhammad-mahirr/hangman-java-game/README.md

    banana
    chicken
    ```
+3. **Make sure the Hangman.txt file is located inside the `assets/` folder or update the file path in the code accordingly.**

-3. **Ensure `Hangman.txt` is in the Same Directory as `HangmanGame.java`.**
+   The game will look for `Hangman.txt` in the same directory as the `HangmanGame.java` file.

-4. **Open Command Prompt (Windows) or Terminal (Mac/Linux)**
+5. **Open Command Prompt (Windows) or Terminal (Mac/Linux)**

-   Navigate to the directory where HangmanGame.java is located.
+   Navigate to the root directory of the project, where `src/` and `assets/` folders are located.

-   Compile the program:
+   In the root directory, compile the `HangmanGame.java` file from the `src/` folder using the following command:
    ```
-   javac HangmanGame.java
+   javac src/HangmanGame.java
    ```
    Run the program:
    ```
-   java HangmanGame
+   java -cp src HangmanGame
    ```
-5. **You can also copy the code and paste it into any online Java compiler to run the game easily**
+6. **You can also copy the code and paste it into any online Java compiler to run the game easily**

    Just make sure to add or simulate the Hangman.txt word list if the compiler allows file input.